brechtbilliet/brechtbilliet.github.io/_posts/2016-8-24-Modals-in-angular2.md

 	...
 `
 })
-@Modal()
-export class ModalWrapperComponent {
+@Modal() // this decorator is all it takes export class ModalWrapperComponent {
 	@Input() foo;
 	onSave(): Function;
 }
 ```

-This is basically the same thing as above, but much cleaner right?
+This is basically the same thing as the inheritance example above, but much cleaner right?

 Here's the code for the custom decorator: (How easy is that?!)